OpenTranslationBible/open-bible/en-GB/23.Isaiah/md/isaiah-10.md

 ## Isaiah 10:8

-For he says, “Are not my commanders all kings?”
+For he asserts, “Are not my commanders like kings?”

 ## Isaiah 10:9